adamsteer/f4g-oceania-pdal/workshop/3-pipelines.md

 We can fix that - using either command line overrides, or for clever folks, templating in JSON (we'll get to that shortly using Python).

-Let's modify our pipeline a little to remove the final filter, and write out the entire dataset with noise a ground points labelled:
+Let's modify our pipeline a little to remove the final filter, and write out the entire dataset with noise and ground points labelled:

 ```
 {